-The company supplying the policy should be licensed or otherwise authorized by law to transact the business in the State or other jurisdiction where the property is located.
+--The applicant is responsible for selecting the agent for hazard insurance coverage.
+The insurance agent and the company supplying the policy should be licensed or otherwise-- authorized by law to transact the business in the State or other jurisdiction where the property is located.
 State insurance regulators can provide information about the licensing status of companies.